 One small thing that I wasn’t a fan of at the O2 was that on entry to the arena itself you cannot take any water through security, like an airport.
 That would be fine but they charge £4 for small bottle of water on the other side!
-You can ask for tap water at any drinks outlet so my tip is to do that or be prepared to pay £16 for the whole family to have a water #outrageous!
+Top Tip: You can ask for tap water at any drinks outlet in the Arena

 Sky Studios is a small area when you enter the arena where you can pose for pictures with TV superheroes or pretend to read the news.
 You wouldn’t head for the O2 just for this free activity but whilst you are there it’s fun to drop by for a few minutes.

 Icon Outlet is a new addition to the O2 and has 60 outlet stores all under one roof, mainly fashion and lifestyle brands.
 There’s always time to squeeze in a little shopping, right?

 Not at the O2 but right next door is the Emirates Airline Cable Car that goes from the O2 over the River Thames.
 Spectacular views of London and if you don’t fancy the Up@O2 experience or have people in your group whom it wouldn’t suit, this is a good alternative.
 My children also enjoyed the small exhibition you can visit at the end and pretend to fly a plane.